Gang, let’s talk about unconferences. Because I’ve got a lot of mixed feelings.

 Anyone can talk to a group or people.
 Shepherding a conversation so that participants leave feeling positive and like they learned something?
 That’s not easy.

-2. Then, leave time to train your facilitators.
+2. Then, leave time to train your volunteer facilitators.

 If we MUST let people randomly volunteer themselves as presenters in order for this to work, then so be it.
 But please leave room in your agenda to show them how to do their jobs the right way.

 3. Settle on a theme that can help focus the agenda.

-When your unconference is organized around a topic that’s too broad, you end up with half-formed session topics that can only skim the surface.
-And it can leave attendees feeling real disappointed.
+When your unconference is organized around a topic that’s too broad, you end up with half-formed session topics that skim the surface.
+And that can leave your attendees feeling real disappointed.

 So try to narrow it down!
-Even though you may want to leave the door wide open for all the possibilities, you really risk holding the group back from delving deep enough into a subject.
+Don’t leave the door too wide open, or you risk holding the group back from delving deep enough into a subject.

 4. Make the intended audience (or skill level) crystal clear.

 If not number 3, then please this one.
 You don’t want beginners on the subject feeling overwhelmed, nor do you want seasoned attendees feeling like their time wasn’t put to good use.

 If your unconference is intended for novices, say so.
 If it’s for experts, say so too.

 5. Get agenda input before the event – and make it public.